braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_comments.md

 # Commenting in Canvas

 Comments in Canvases can be a great collaborative space for your marketing team to identify, discuss, and review the finer details for your Canvases.
 As you build out a Canvas, you can make and manage comments to identify these areas that may require additional feedback from your colleagues.

+{% alert important %}
+Commenting in Canvas is currently in early access.
+Contact your customer success manager if you're interested in participating in this early access.
+{% endalert %}

+![][1]{: style="float:right;max-width:60%;margin-left:15px;"}

 ## Benefits

-Some benefits of commenting and including comment threads in your Canvas include:
+Some benefits of commenting in your Canvas include:
 - Keeping all details and discussions about a Canvas within a Canvas
 - Reviewing edits to a Canvas and encouraging a sign-off process on these changes
 - Identifying granular details of a Canvas, such as specific segmentation, including properties and attributes that are unique to a Canvas